caltechads/django-wildewidgets/README.md

     |__/             |___/                                                   |___/
 ```

-`django-wildewidgets` is a Django library designed to help you make charts, graphs, tables, and UI widgets
+`django-wildewidgets` is a Django design library providing several tools for building
-quickly and easily with libraries like Chartjs, Altair, and Datatables.
+full-featured, widget-based web applications with a standard, consistent design, based
+on Bootstrap.

 ## Quick start